Magnetme/browserify-json-bundler/README.md

-Browserify plugin that replaces the default packing method (see [browser-pack](https://github.com/substack/browser-pack)) with a JSON packing method.
+Browserify plugin that replaces the default packing method with a JSON packing method.
 The result is a browserify bundle in JSON format.

-This plugin is part of the `browserify-diff` toolchain.
+This plugin is part of the [browserify-diff](https://github.com/Magnetme/browserify-diff) toolchain (you probably don't want to use this module directly).

 ## Example